WLWV District Complaint Process (Policy KL-AR)

 The following is an outline of the West Linn-Wilsonville School District complaint process.
 The District seeks prompt and equitable resolution of all complaints.
 Please refer to Board Policy KL for the official district policy.
-If you have any questions regarding the district's complaint process, please contact Kelly Douglas or 503.673.7034.
+If you have any questions regarding the district's complaint process, please contact Kelly Douglas Director of the Superintendent's Office or 503.673.7034.

 A complaint is a concern, problem, or difficulty related to district educational process, services, personnel, and/or operational actions and/or decisions presented to the district by an employee, student, parent/guardian, or member of the public.
 Complaints must relate to concerns and/or events that have occurred or been discovered within the past 24 months.
 If an alleged concern and/or event is continuing in nature, the complaint must be made 24 months since the most recent incident.
 If the concern and/or event is made by, or on behalf of, a student who has graduated from, moved away from, or otherwise left the school district, the complaint must be made within 12 months of the student's departure.